 A. After Holton-Wise performs all the repairs necessary to get a property rent ready we strive to have all of our properties re rented within 30 days.

 Q. How do you market vacant properties?

-A. As one of the largest property management companies in the area Holton-Wise has a huge neighborhood presence performs top notch advertising on multiple media platforms including
+A. As one of the largest property management companies in the area Holton-Wise has a huge neighborhood presence.
+We perform top notch video, photo and print advertising on multiple media platforms including

 Q. Why hasn't Holton-Wise found a renter for my property yet?